ElektraInitiative/libelektra/doc/dev/error-categorization.md

 `Plugin Misbehavior Errors` indicate that a plugin does not behave in an intended way.
 Unrecognized commands, unknown return codes, plugin creation errors, etc. belong to this category.
-Also uncaught exceptions belong here because Elektra expects all exceptions to be caught.
+Also, uncaught exceptions belong here because Elektra expects all exceptions to be caught.
 For wrong plugin versions please use `Installation` errors.
 Users can try to remount, recompile the plugin under different options or use a different plugin (e.g., switching to `mini`